SerafimovichEugene/rs-calendar/README.md

 # rs-calendar
-calendar with React and Redux
+Calendar of tasks for [Rolling Scopes School](https://school.rollingscopes.com/) with React and Redux